 St Peter’s School aims to develop linguists who are open-minded and adaptable to new experiences and who belong in a multicultural world.
 Some students will develop their language skills to a greater extent than others and continue language learning to GCSE and beyond.
 We are aiming to increase the numbers of students taking GCSE through increasing the number of specialist teachers, developing the quality of our teaching and improving student engagement and learning.
 For many of our students, there has been only limited exposure to language learning at primary level, and developing better primary liaison is a focus for the future with support from the Trust.

-We are aiming to apply the findings of the MFL Pedagogy Report:
+We are following the requirements of the MFL National Curriculum and are aiming to apply the findings of the MFL Pedagogy Report:

 - Spoken and written language are closely connected and overlap.
 Therefore speaking, writing, listening and reading should be taught together, rather than as separate skills.

 - Assessment should use a range of tasks, including those focused on specific aspects of the language taught, such as vocabulary or grammar.
 Some tasks should require students to compose sentences, short pieces of writing and oral presentations of their own.
 (Teaching Schools’ Council ‘Review of MFL Pedagogy’)